How do you maximise productivity while working remotely?

 Keep in mind this was a subconscious thing until now and something I just did!

 How does history impact on ways of working?

 Thinking about this made me recall vividly, the toy room that my sister and I just adored.

-We shared a bedroom and our parents set up the other bedroom as an amazing toy room, somewhere we could play, let our imaginations run wild and create our own little world with friends.
-I can still see the room so clearly, a little timber table with bench seats in the center, a blackboard to the left corner, a shelving unit with all our art supplies to the right and a dolls house to the left.
-The room was painted lemon with a matching blind that filtered in the sun making it a magical place to be.
+We shared a bedroom, and our parents set up the other bedroom as an amazing toy room, somewhere we could play, let our imaginations run wild and create our own little world with friends.
+I can still see the room so clearly, a little timber table with bench seats in the centre, a blackboard to the left corner, a shelving unit with all our art supplies to the right and a dolls house to the left.
+The room was painted lemon with a matching blind that filtered in the sun, making it a magical place to be.

 What stands out to me now was how the room was compartmentalised with a location for each activity.
-If we were drawing or painting we sat at the table, if we were playing with dolls we would scrounge through the chest of dolls near the dollhouse and if we played schools (guess who was the teacher?) we were always in the corner where the blackboard was.
-Each task had its place with everything we needed ready to use, create or play with in that space.
+If we were drawing or painting we sat at the table, if we were playing with dolls we would scrounge through the chest of dolls near the dollhouse, and if we played schools (guess who the teacher was?) we were always in the corner where the blackboard was.
+Each task had its place with everything we needed ready to use, create or play within that space.

 It worked well and only over the last few years I have realised, I set my day up for success in my home office the same way.

 In my practice, if I break it down to the basics, my work goes across 4 key areas:

 In my world, I like to do each of those functions in different places, and this has always served me well as far as focus, quality and efficiency.
 This may not be for everyone but being an alternative thinker, highly creative and super organised, this is the way I roll, and it works for me.

 In my practice, I actually cluster my tasks within each week and allocate time to thinking and creating.
 I block this out and jealously protect this time, as it is such an important element of my thought leadership.
 “Thinking” for me relates to creating new IP, writing blogs such as this and reading and writing books and articles.